If you’re self-employed in BC and have been declined for a traditional mortgage, a rent to own home offers a unique path towards full home ownership.

 Most self-employed buyers try to qualify immediately after 2 years in business.
 The bank says no, so they go to a B-lender, pay the premium, survive the 1–2 year term, and hopefully qualify for an A-lender on renewal.

 Rent to own can achieve a similar outcome — but you’re living in your actual home the whole time and accumulating rent credits with a locked in purchase price.
-The overall carrying cost is comparable to B-lender financing in most cases, without the 20% down payment requirement.
+In some cases, the overall carrying cost can be comparable to B-lender financing, without the 20% down payment requirement.

 Common Questions from Self-Employed Buyers